 It began in 1987 when the president at the time, Ronald Reagan, issued a public proclamation that advised the American people to provide those with developmental disabilities the “encouragement and opportunities they need to lead productive lives and to [fully] achieve their potential.”

 In the 1970s and 80s, there was a deinstitutionalization movement, which essentially laid the groundwork to promote significant social change.
 Once those with developmental disabilities started to become more visible and integrate into community living in larger numbers, more programs to assist them were provided.
-These include supported employment, career planning, coaching, etc.
+These include Competitive employment in an integrated setting with ongoing support services for people with the most severe disabilities., career planning, coaching, etc.

 Of course, this was not done overnight, and many preconceptions about those with developmental disabilities were still widely shared.
 Those with disabilities becoming extremely productive members of society were a new concept to many, many people.